Daniel Boone Bicentennial half dollar

 The Daniel Boone Bicentennial half dollar was designed by Henry Augustus Lukeman and minted in 1934, commemorating the 200th birthday of frontiersman Daniel Boone.
 The obverse depicts Boone while the reverse depicts a frontiersman (Boone) standing next to an Indian Chief (Shawnee Chief Black Fish) in front of a stockade on the left and the rising Sun on the right.

 History

+The Daniel Boone Bicentennial half dollar was authorized on May 26, 1934 with passage of Public Law No. 258.
 Sculptor Henry Augustus Lukeman was hired by the Kentucky Daniel Boone Bicentennial Commission to prepare designs for the upcoming commemorative coin honoring the frontiersman.
 Although Lukeman ignored many of their artistic requirements for the coin, the Commission eventually conceded and Lukeman's designs, after minor changes, were approved.
 The profits from the sale were distributed to the "Daniel Boone Bicentennial Commission" and the "Pioneer National Monument Association" in Lexington, Kentucky.

+The first coin struck in 1934 was presented to President Franklin D. Roosevelt.
+Numismatist Anthony Swiatek lamented the lack of Boone's 1734 date of birth on the coin as "an unfortunate slipup".
+Furthermore, the first 1935 issues, without the bicentennial year featured, caused Congress to pass Public Law 342, which legally permitted the coins to carry the "1934" date after the year was over.
+This variety of the coins were struck starting in October 1935, accounting for the very low mintages (2,000 each) from Denver and San Francisco, plus 3 and 4 extra assay commission coins, respectively.